 Uncompleted purchases are on the rise, with the average cart abandonment rate soaring to nearly 70 percent, according to recent data from the Baymard Institute.

-Why Your Checkout Conversion Rate Matters
+Why Your Checkout Conversion Rate Matter?

 If you've established a fail-proof sales funnel, then all your customers have to do is simply click “pay” correct?

 There isn't one.
-Add-to cart conversion rates vary by both product line as well as seasonal sales, with metrics including market saturation and demographic growth impacting your bottom line.
+Add-to-cart conversion rates vary by both industry, product line, and seasonal sales, with metrics including market saturation and demographic growth impacting your bottom line.

 Why Do Customers Abandon Shopping Carts?

 A 2020 poll from Nielsen found that some 30 percent of first-time online shoppers were now making multiple purchases a week during the pandemic.
 And the frequency of those purchases will be likely to increase in spite of loosened restrictions.

 How to Improve Your Checkout Conversion Rate

 Yet poor design still continues to hamper mobile checkout, with some estimates placing cart abandonment rates as high as 85.6 percent.
 Slow load times are a common problem with mobile eCommerce storefronts, with pop-up redirections only serving to aggravate users.

 Place all key elements of your page to be accessible by fingers, not a mouse.